 The supply chain is another entry point for a bad actor attempting to conduct a hardware attack.
 Attackers might infiltrate a component of the retailer’s supply chain by manipulating devices in the production line.
 The Rogue Device can either target one of the suppliers, since they might have access to some of the retailer’s data.
 Or attackers might intend for the Rogue Device to pass directly to the end user in order to target the retailer directly.

 Using Rogue Devices, like bad USBs, bad actors can conduct a variety of attacks, including a data breach.
 As mentioned, by targeting the PoS, bad actors can have access to customers’ private data.
-Individuals can sell it on the black market for a significant amount or utilize it to commit credit card fraud.
-Additionally, by accessing the organization’s network, an attacker can obtain confidential data on the organization with the intention to sabotage the retailer (Retail CyberSecurity).
+Criminals can sell it on the black market for a significant amount or utilize it to commit credit card fraud.
+Additionally, by accessing the organization’s network, an attacker can obtain confidential data on the organization with the intention to sabotage the retailer.

 Additionally, Distributed Denial of Service (DDoS) attacks are common for the retail industry.
 As it allows attackers to overwhelm an e-commerce site, shutting down the company’s website and causing a loss of sales in addition to frustrated customers.
 The retail industry is also a frequent victim of ransomware attacks whereby the enterprise’s systems and files will be encrypted, and a ransomware payment will be demanded in exchange for a decryption key.

 When a retailer experiences an attack and a data breach happens, the perpetrator potentially victimizes millions of individuals.
-Since malicious actors could sell their information on the dark web and use it for nefarious purposes.
+Malware, phishing, and other forms of cybercrime can lead to severe consequences.
+Hackers can sell this stolen information on the dark web, using it for nefarious purposes.
 Importantly, the financial consequences, both direct and indirect, can amount to millions of dollars, including fines, lawsuits, loss of business, cleanup costs, and other expenses.
-Business credibility is also impacted as consumers will have the impression that the organization is not sufficiently protected.
-And, as such, neither is their information.
+Business credibility is also impacted as consumers will have the impression that the organization is not sufficiently protected, leading to security breaches.
 Recovering from such reputational damage can sometimes be impossible, making it crucial to avoid it altogether.

 Insider Threats

 Insiders, are a very common threat to the retail industry due to the high employee turnover and the multiple points of vulnerabilities.
 Notably, there is little cybersecurity training.
 Which is not helped by the fact that there are many people handing aspects of the company’s business process.
 Insider threats are often act unwittingly because they are not aware of the risks that their actions pose to the company’s cybersecurity.
 Although unintentional, insiders can cause significant damage to the organization.
-A comprehensive cybersecurity training is a must in the retail industry (Reducing Risks in Retail Security).
+A comprehensive cybersecurity training is a must in the retail industry.

-Education, despite adding some improvements to an enterprise’s cybersecurity posture, is not enough to ensure full protection (Employees Role in CyberSecurity).
+Employees cybersecurity education, despite adding some improvements to an enterprise’s cybersecurity posture, is not enough to ensure full protection.
 Existing cybersecurity software solutions, let alone the human eye, cannot detect Rogue Devices.
 So, even with knowledge regarding the various risks, employees can still allow a bad actor to carry out a successful attack.
 As such, a Rogue Device Mitigation solution is essential.

 Sepio’s platform detects and blocks Rogue Devices before they can conduct a successful attack.
-Thus protecting the organization from serious consequences.
-Cybersecurity must be a top priority for all industries, and the retail industry is no exception.
+Thus, it helps protect the organization from cyber-attacks and security risks.
+Securing your information-systems must be a top priority for all industries, and the retail industry is no exception.

 Cybersecurity Measures for Retailers